distantreading/compendium/README.md

 The papers in this section are dedicated to the analysis of one or several of the corpora contained in ELTeC, with the focus being for example on the titles of the novels or on detecting direct speech.

 #### [Thresholds to the ‘Great Unread’: Titling Practices in Eleven ELTeC Collections](/p/thresholds.md)
-**Authors: Roxana Patras, Carolin Odebrecht, Ioana Galleron, Rosario Arias, Berenike J. Herrmann, Cvetana Krstev, Katja Mihurko Poniž, Dmytro Yesypenko**
+**Roxana Patras, Carolin Odebrecht, Ioana Galleron, Rosario Arias, Berenike J. Herrmann, Cvetana Krstev, Katja Mihurko Poniž, Dmytro Yesypenko**

 #### Detecting Direct Speech in Multilingual Collection of 19th Century Novels
 **Joanna Byszuk, Michał Woźniak, Mike Kestemont, Albert Leśniak, Wojciech Łukasik, Artjoms Šeļa**

+## Section 4: Theoretical concerns

+This section is dedicated to papers that address issues of literary theory and literary history that are of concern when digital corpora and algorithmic methods of analysis are used in Literary Studies.

+#### Apie skaitymą iš toli ir iš arti [About Distant and Close Reading]
+**Saulius Keturakis**

-## Section 4: Beyond ELTeC, beyond the Action
+## Section 5: Beyond ELTeC, beyond the Action

 Work in the Action has in many cases also looked beyond ELTeC or beyond the immediate context of the Action to consider more general issues of Distant Reading, Computational Literary Studies, or Digital Humanities.
 This section contains papers from this angle.